Should I Text Him First? 8 Reasons You Should Make the First Move

 We've turned into a society of people who are too afraid to show interest in each other.
-Both men and women might think that they're "playing the game," but really this is what's happening:
+Both men and women might think that they're "playing the game," but this is what's really happening:

-Her: "Oh my gosh, I really like him, but I don't want to seem like I like him too much.
+Her: Oh my gosh, I really like him, but I don't want to seem like I like him too much.
 It'll make me look bad, like I'm less of a prize.
 It'll make him think that other men aren't competing for my attention and that I'm desperate for him.
 This will make him not respect me.
-Let me just wait by the phone and pretend I'm only casually interested."
+Let me just wait by the phone and pretend I'm only casually interested.

-Him: "Hm, she seemed really interesting and I'm really attracted to her, but I don't want to seem like I'm one of those guys who doesn't have other girls lined up.
+Him: Hm, she seemed really interesting and I'm really attracted to her, but I don't want to seem like I'm one of those guys who doesn't have other girls lined up.
 Women like it when guys act aloof, right?
-Let me wait by the phone and see if she gets back to me first."
+Let me wait by the phone and see if she gets back to me first.

 And this is how two people who like each other hide their real feelings instead of being upfront.
 Why do people feel the intense need to hide these positive feelings, though?
 What's with the paranoia about seeming "too desperate"?